grahamc/grahamc.github.com/_posts/2013-08-30-clear-all-beanstalk-jobs-in-a-tube.markdown

 ---

 Sometimes I need to delete lots of jobs from my beanstalk tube.
-In this particular case, I had mistakenly added 3x the jobs every day for the last few weeks.
-These jobs in the `snitch.site` tube is how ZippyKid keeps track of what versions of wordpress our customers are using, ensures their configuration is up to date, and other general housekeeping tasks.
+In this particular case, I added 3 `snitch.site` jobs per site every day for the last few weeks.
+These jobs are how ZippyKid performs maintenance on Customer websites.
+Snitch reports the WordPress version in use, as well as updating ZippyKid specific configuration.

-Since we were triple queueing the jobs, it resulted in new sites not getting updated in our client inventory system.
-These weren't really causing issues, but we definitely noticed something was strange.
-I stumbled across this graph of the `snitch.site` tube, and that explained it.
+Since we were triple queueing each site, we weren't able to keep up with the work.
+New sites were not getting updated in our client inventory system.
+No customers saw any issues, but our internal status portal's data was stale.
+I stumbled across this graph of the snitch.site tube, and that explained it.

-Now, Beanstalk doesn't have a built-in way to clear out jobs en masse, and I wasn't particularly interested in using a library to send a few basic commands.
+Now, Beanstalk doesn’t have a built-in way to clear out jobs en masse.
+I also wasn’t particularly interested in using a library to send a few basic commands.

-Instead, what I came up with was a fairly concise `expect` script, which only uses tools installed on the vast majority of Linux systems:
+Instead, what I came up with was a concise expect script.
+The script only uses tools installed on the vast majority of Linux systems:

 ### The Code